rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin XQuery.md

 # XQuery IntelliJ Plugin 1.4 XQuery

-This document includes material copied from or derived from the XPath and XQuery specifications.
+This document includes material copied from or derived from the XQuery specifications.
 Copyright © 1999-2017 W3C® (MIT, ERCIM, Keio, Beihang).

 ## Abstract
 This document defines the syntax and semantics for vendor and plugin specific